LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W06-D1-Arrays.md

 - `splice`

-  Used to remove or modify elements in an array
+  Used to remove or modify elements at any location in an array.